B2B appointment setting: How to book more (and better quality) sales meetings

 B2B appointment setting might not be the sexiest topic to cover.
 But it’s the foundation that your entire sales process is built on.

 In this post, we’re going to run you through everything you need to know about setting better appointments, from how to set more appointments, when and how often to send reminders, to what to do after the call and how to turn no-shows back into hot leads.

 Want to up your cold emailing game and start booking more sales appointments?
-Download our free appointment setting email template here.
+Download your free CRM-ready email templates.

 You have to sell the appointment before you can sell your product

 Appointment setting is both a science and an art.
 Sure, there are tools and techniques that have been proven to increase your response rate.
 But the art is in how you sell the meeting.

 Yet most sales teams don’t pitch the value of the meeting itself.
 We assume everyone knows what a product demo is and why they’d want to spend their time going through one.
 But why should that prospect give you their time?